-FOR YOUR COATING XPERIENCE
+WE ARE XPER FOR YOUR COATING XPERIENCE

 1 | OUR EXPERTISE

-Once the customer requirements are defined, X4C evaluates the time of the feasibility study.
-It is not required if the customer surface has already been modified by the X4C technology.
-On the other hand, for an unknown surface, the study could take up to 4 weeks.
+Once the customer requirements are defined, X4C makes a time estimation for a feasibility study.
+This feasibility study is not required if the customer surface has already been modified by the X4C technology.
+For an unknown surface provided by the customer, the feasibility study could take up to 4 weeks.
 These 4 weeks of work could be extended up to 6 weeks depending on the availability of specific equipment for surface characterization.
 Complete payment by the customer is made when the surface characterization is provided by X4C.

 If the feasibility study is convincing, an optimization project is then proposed to the customer.
 The duration of an optimization project will depend on the number of optimization processes that will be required by the customer.
 A down payment will be required upon signature of the agreement.
 Part of the payment will be made when the modified surfaces will be provided to test the application.
 For this second step, the customer provides the surfaces’s samples.
 Moreover, if the customer has developed a molecule for the specific application, the customer provides it.
 During this step, modified surfaces are provided by X4C to test them towards the specific application.
 A close collaboration with the customer and X4C is necessary to obtain good results in this phase.